riverbed/steelscript-vm-config/USAGE.rst

    example scripts you can walk through.
 You won't be able to save changes here, but that should make experimentation a little easier too.

-Note: this notebook will be accessible to anyone on your LAN, if additional security is required, learn more about adding passwords and encryption `here in the documentation <http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html#security>`_.
+Note: this notebook will be accessible to anyone on your LAN.
+If additional security is required, learn more about adding passwords and encryption `here in the documentation <http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html#security>`_.